Skip to content

 Advise people and organisations about the law.
 Help with legal processes like buying a house.

-Also known as: solictor advocate, lawyer
+Also known as: legal counsel, solictor advocate, lawyer

 About the job